“I blur things to make everything equally important and equally unimportant.“

 The four “life boxes“ contain grooming objects and different reflections that are equally important or equally unimportant.
 The abstract composition of the geometric boxes create a blurred fascia through the frosted glass.
 Conceptually and visually, Blurred is inspired by and a homage to Gerhard Richter’s blurred paintings.

-Blurred was selected as one of the winning objects for Interieur Awards 2016, presented as part of Click at Biennale Interieur 2016, Kortrijk from the 14th - 23rd October 2016.
+Blurred no. 1 was selected as one of the winning objects for Interieur Awards 2016, presented as part of Click at Biennale Interieur 2016, Kortrijk from the 14th - 23rd October 2016.

 Photography: Guy Archard